 Section 2.
 Elections

-The President-Elect, if necessary the President, and Councilors shall be elected by the members of the Society by a mail or electronic vote prior to the Annual Meeting.
+The President-Elect, if necessary the President, Councilors and student representatives shall be elected by the members of the Society by a mail or electronic vote prior to the Annual Joint Meeting.
 Candidates for Councilor receiving the most votes up to the number of positions on the Council to be filled shall be elected.
 Any vacated positions of uncompleted terms on the Council shall be filled by Council nominees receiving the most number of votes in the previous election.

 The Executive Vice President, Treasurer, Awards Director, Trustees and Program Director are elected by a mail or electronic vote of the Council.
 The candidate for each must receive a majority of affirmative ballots to be elected.